DoubleDeez/MDFramework/README.md

 // TODO

 ### Field Replication
 Setting up replicating has a similar pattern to setting up console commands.
 Any field on a `Node` class marked with the `MDReplicated()` attribute can be replicated.
 The registered `Node` **must** have its name set before being registered, and the name must be the same on the server and all clients as this is how `MDReplicator` determines where to send replicated data.
 Fields are always reliably replicated, although order isn't necessarily guaranteed since all fields are replicated as a post-process - they are not sent out as soon as you assign the variable.
+To register your `MDReplicated()` fields on your node, call `this.RegisterReplicatedFields();`, ideally in your `_Ready()` function.

 ### Supported Types for replication
 The following types are able to be used for field replication and RPC parameters.